lidofinance/balancer-rewards-manager/README.md

 ##### `set_allocator(_new_allocator: address)`

 Changes `ALLOCATOR`.
-Can be called by owner only.
+Can be called by owner or current allocator only.

 Events: